The Lifetime Cost to Taxpayers of One Dropout is $292,000

 Every student that drops out of high school is 63% more likely to be incarcerated.
-They are less likely to participate in democracy with only 4% voting.
 Dropouts are twice as likely to live in poverty and will experience unemployment rates at 12% or greater despite healthy economic conditions.
 Young women who give up on high school are nine times more likely to become young single mothers.

 Even if dropouts escape incarceration, avoid significant likelihood of chronic health issues, and are able to get actually get a job, their earning power is diminished to $20,241 annually ($10,000 lower than high school graduate and $36,000 lower than a person with a bachelors).

 Lifetime Cost to Taxpayers When Students Dropout